Hayden, Idaho: History

 The origins of the city of Hayden has its roots in the history of Hayden Lake.
 The Coeur D’Alene tribe territory centered around Hayden Lake and nearby Lake Coeur d'Alene, gathering plants, including abundant huckleberries, fish and wildlife found there.
 The first white man to visit what is now Hayden Lake was Father DeSmet while serving as a missionary to the Coeur d’Alene Indians.
 While visiting, he named it Lake DeNuf and recorded several stories told by the local tribe about the lake and the surrounding area.

 In the 1870s, the Lake Hayden area began attracting white settlers due to the surrounding fertile soils and rich timber resources.
 Legend has it that three settlers, Mat Heyden (a soldier from Fort Sherman), John Hager and John Hickey played a game of Seven-Up poker to decide who would name the lake.
 Mat Heyden won and eventually the spelling became standardized to Hayden.
 Heyden planted the first orchard in the area and established his farm on the western shore of Lake Hayden.

 Development centered on this side of the lake, with its close proximity to Coeur d’Alene.
 At the turn of the century at least three sawmills were located on the lake.
 One of the mills became part of the Atlas Tie Company, supplying railroad ties across Idaho.
 During the early 20th century, steamboats plied the waters of Lake Hayden, serving the mills and communities around the lake.

 Part of John Hickey's land claim along Hayden Lake became Avondale Cottage, a resort built in 1903.
 In 1906, investors expanded and reinvented the property into Bozanta Tavern.
 The Swiss Chalet-inspired hotel was designed by Spokane architect KK Cutter and the grounds were designed by John Charles Olmsted, one of the Olmsted Brothers who designed New York's Central Park.
 The popularity of the resort was encouraged when the Spokane and Inland Empire Railroad extended a trolley line that connected the area with Coeur d’Alene.
-This also made the resort easily accessible to the booming city of Spokane, WA, it attracted thousands of visitors to the area.
+This also made the resort easily accessible to the booming Washington city of Spokane and it attracted thousands of visitors to the area.
 The resort became so well known that both Presidents Theodore Roosevelt and William Howard Taft visited Bozanta.
 In 1910, F. Lewis Clark, a Spokane millionaire, built on the shores of Lake Hayden what was at the time considered to be the largest and most expensive house in Idaho.

 Around the turn of the century, a schoolhouse began to be constructed on the shores of Lake Hayden, but was moved before its completion to make way for the Bozanta Tavern.
 The school building was moved closer to Government Way and finished there.
 In 1936 an Art Deco-inspired building was built and it still stands there today.